JohnCartel/gitlab_graphviz/content/en/download/source/index.md

 for the latter can be found [here](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#clone-a-repository).

-If you are taking this approach, then you must have recent versions of "libtool", "libltdl-dev", "automake", and "autoconf".
-The build process is basically the same as above with the addition of one more step:
+If you are taking this approach, then you must have recent versions of "libtool", "libltdl-dev", "automake", "autoconf", and "pkg-config"/"pkgconf".
+The build process is
+basically the same as above with the addition of one more step:

 ```bash